mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 so if you have a set of events, you can do the same thing.
-So you can take a set of events, say mouse clicks, and you can filter them down to the mouse, clicks that happen on a certain spot, or the mouse clicks that happen when you right.
-Clicked or whatever. you can take.
+So you can take a set of events, say mouse clicks, and you can filter them down to the mouse, clicks that happen on a certain spot, or the mouse clicks that happen when you right-clicked or whatever. you can take.
 A set of events from a WebSocket and filter it down to just the ones you care about, or you could count them all or aggregate them over time or what, what, whatever.
 So that's what these operators are.
 The operators are these operations, you can